-Anyway, Tayla Parx’s album is full of heartbreak, boundaries and celebrating not being in a terrible relationship.
-It could be a called an album of self-love.
+Tayla Parx’s album is full of heartbreak, boundaries, and celebrating not being in a terrible relationship.
+It could be called an album of self-love.
 Love yourself enough to walk away.
 Write an album full of happy/sad/angry love songs instead.
 Be ok with being single.
 Be like Tayla Parx.

 She has a great voice.
 The lyrics are sometimes sad but still uplifting – the kind you want to sing along to when you’re trying to heal a broken heart.
 My favorite song on the album is “Sad.”
 “Runaway” featuring Khalid is a close second.

 Tayla Parx would be a star in any era.
 I wish that she had been around for 90s R & B. Ms. Parx is here now and we are grateful.

 She’s going to be in the movie, “Spinning Gold,” playing Donna Summer.
 I can picture Tayla Parx being a disco queen.
 I can’t wait to see the movie.